Like to know a little more about the capital cities of the world? Take a look at these 15 fun facts about

 - Haitian Gourde is the official currency here.

-- Haiti welcomed 295,000 tourists into the country in 2012, many of which visit Port-au-Prince for its stunning beaches, colourful homes and vibrant culture.
+- Haiti welcomed 295,000 tourists into the country in 2012, many of which visit Port-au-Prince for its stunning beaches, colorful homes and vibrant culture.

-Do you know any interesting or fun facts about Port-au-Prince that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Port-au-Prince?
+Share them in the comments below!